How To Determine The Ideal Resume Length For You

 You only have a few seconds to make a good impression.

-The latest research from the Ladders reveals that recruiters spend an average of 7.4 seconds looking at a resume before deciding whether it makes the initial cut.
+Research from the Ladders reveals that recruiters spend an average of just 7.4 seconds looking at a resume before deciding whether it makes the initial cut.

 If you’re having trouble fitting your resume onto one or two pages, focus on condensing your content and formatting: